Cyrus586/python-class-Project/README.md

-# python-class-Project chat bot using API and python
+# Advanced rock, paper and scissors game using Python